My Lords, I will repeat a Statement made today in another place on the new hospital programme. The Statement is as follows:

 We remain committed to eradicating RAAC from the wider NHS estate.
-As part of the spending review allocation up to 2024-25, we allocated £685 million in immediate support to the affected trusts, but in some cases we must go much further.
+As part of the spending review allocation up to 2024-25, we allocated the affected trusts £685 million in immediate support, but in some cases we must go further.
 Seven hospitals in England were constructed, either wholly or in major part, with RAAC, and an independent assessment shows they are not safe to operate beyond 2030.
-Two of the hospitals are already part of the new hospital programme, namely the West Suffolk Hospital and James Paget University Hospital.
+Two of the hospitals are already part of the new hospitals programme, namely the West Suffolk Hospital and the James Paget University Hospital.
 The five remaining hospitals have submitted expressions of interest to join the programme but are not yet part of it.
 Those are Airedale General Hospital in Keighley, Queen Elizabeth Hospital in King’s Lynn, Hinchingbrooke Hospital near Huntingdon, Mid Cheshire’s Leighton Hospital, and Frimley Park Hospital in Surrey.

 We accept in full the independent assessment that these hospitals are not safe to operate beyond 2030.
-Today, I confirm to the House that we will expand our new hospital programme to include those five further hospitals built with significant amounts of RAAC.
-With the two RAAC hospitals already in the programme, the seven RAAC hospitals will be rebuilt completely using a standardised design known as Hospital 2.0, with the aim of completing all seven by 2030.
+Today, I can confirm to the House that we will expand our new hospitals programme to include those five hospitals built with significant amounts of RAAC.
+Taken together with the two hospitals already in the programme, the seven RAAC hospitals will be rebuilt completely using a standardised design known as hospital 2.0, with the aim of completing all seven by 2030.
 I can confirm to the House today that these new hospitals will be fully funded.

-I want to take a moment to thank all those who have campaigned so tirelessly for new hospitals to be built to replace the existing RAAC hospitals, including my hon.
-Friends the Members for Keighley (Robbie Moore) and for Shipley (Philip Davies), who have championed Airedale vociferously; my right hon.
-Friend the Member for Surrey Heath (Michael Gove), who has campaigned so strongly for Frimley; my hon.
-Friend the Member for Huntingdon (Mr Djanogly), who lobbied hard for Hinchingbrooke; my hon. and learned Friend the Member for Eddisbury (Edward Timpson) and my hon.
-Friend the Member for Crewe and Nantwich (Dr Mullan), who led the campaign on Leighton Hospital; and my hon.
-Friend the Member for North West Norfolk (James Wild), my hon.
-Friend the Member for North Norfolk (Duncan Baker), who is my Parliamentary Private Secretary, and my right hon.
-Friend the Member for South West Norfolk (Elizabeth Truss), who all campaigned so assiduously for the hospital in King’s Lynn.
+I want to take a moment to thank all those who have campaigned so tirelessly for new hospitals to be built to replace the existing RAAC hospitals, including the Members for Keighley and for Shipley, who have championed Airedale vociferously; the right honourable Member for Surrey Heath, who campaigned so strongly for Frimley; the honourable Member for Huntingdon, who lobbied hard for Hinchingbrooke; the honourable and learned Member for Eddisbury and the honourable Member for Crewe and Nantwich, who led the campaign on Leighton Hospital; and the honourable Member for North West Norfolk, the honourable Member for North Norfolk, who is my PPS, and the right honourable Member for South West Norfolk, who all campaigned so assiduously for the hospital in King’s Lynn.

-Taken together, the new hospital programme represents a huge commitment to strengthening the NHS estate.
+Taken together, the new hospitals programme represents a huge commitment to strengthening the NHS.
 Since 2020, we have committed to invest £3.7 billion by the financial year 2024-25, and we expect the total investment to now be more than £20 billion for the programme as a whole.
-Resolving the uncertainty over the RAAC hospitals, which today’s announcement achieves, in turn allows much-needed clarity for the rest of the new hospital programme.
-The programme has been divided into cohorts 1 to 4, and construction in cohort 1 has already started.
+Resolving the uncertainty over the RAAC hospitals, which today’s announcement achieves, in turn allows much-needed clarity for the rest of the new hospitals programme.
+The programme has already been divided into cohorts 1 to 4, with construction in cohort 1 already started.
 Cohort 1 contains eight schemes.
 Two hospitals are already open to patients, with the new Louisa Martindale Building at the Royal Sussex County Hospital in Brighton due to open later this year.
 Work at Moorfields Eye Hospital is due to start imminently, having cleared its final business case.

 The cohort 3 schemes include major hospital new builds at Sutton, Whipps Cross, Hillingdon, Watford, Harlow, Leeds and Leicester.
 Today’s announcement confirms that those schemes will now proceed and be fully funded.
-They will be constructed using the Hospital 2.0 standardised approach.
+They will be constructed using the hospital 2.0 standardised approach.
 It is worth reminding the House of the merits of using that methodology.
-First, although longer will be taken on the initial design, the current approach of each scheme constructing its own bespoke design has meant that the average time from design to completion of a major hospital has been about 11 and a half years.
+First, although longer will be taken on the initial design, rather than each scheme beginning to construct to its own bespoke design, the current approach has meant that the average time from design to completion of a major hospital has been around 11 and a half years.
 By embracing modern methods of construction, we will massively speed up the construction phase and, in addition, accelerate Treasury and other government assurance processes.
 There has been much debate to date on when hospitals start, but the more important issue is when schemes are completed.
-A standardised modular design has been shown to work in other sectors—for example, when building schools and prisons—and is widespread across the private sector.
+A standardised modular scheme has been shown to work in other sectors—for example, when building schools and prisons—and is widespread across the private sector.

 Today’s announcement confirms that all cohort 3 schemes can now proceed.
 In turn, enabling works that had been held up due to the uncertainty about the RAAC hospitals can now progress.
-I pay tribute to right hon. and hon.
-Members who have campaigned strongly for the cohort 3 hospitals to proceed.
-They include my right hon.
-Friends the Members for Uxbridge and South Ruislip (Boris Johnson), for Chingford and Woodford Green (Sir Iain Duncan Smith), for Harlow (Robert Halfon) and for Epping Forest (Dame Eleanor Laing), and my hon.
-Friend the Member for Hertford and Stortford (Julie Marson).
-I know that not all of them can raise points during this statement, but the latter three have all championed Harlow and its case.
-I also pay tribute to my hon.
-Friend the Member for Carshalton and Wallington (Elliot Colburn), to name just some of those who have raised these issues.
-[Interruption.]
+I pay tribute to the right honourable and honourable Members who have campaigned so strongly for the cohort 3 hospitals to proceed.
+They include the right honourable Member for Uxbridge and South Ruislip, the right honourable Member for Chingford and Woodford Green, the right honourable Member for Harlow, the right honourable Member for Epping Forest and the honourable Member for Hertford and Stortford.
+I know that not all of them can raise points during this Statement, but the latter three have championed Harlow and its case.
+The Member for Carshalton and Wallington, to name just one, has raised these issues.

-Turning to the hospitals in cohort 4, two of the schemes —West Suffolk Hospital and James Paget University Hospital—are RAAC hospitals.
-As I touched on a moment ago, they have been confirmed as part of the seven RAAC schemes.
+Turning to the hospitals in cohort 4, two of the schemes—West Suffolk Hospital and James Paget University Hospital—are RAAC hospitals.
+As I touched on a moment ago, they have been confirmed as part of the seven RAAC hospitals.
 They will therefore be funded for completion by 2030.
-Four more hospitals in cohort 4 remain on track for completion by 2030: Milton Keynes University Hospital, Kettering General Hospital, Musgrove Park Hospital in Taunton and Torbay Hospital.
-Again, I pay tribute to the Members for those constituencies, including my hon.
-Friends the Members for Milton Keynes South (Iain Stewart), for Milton Keynes North (Ben Everitt), for Kettering (Mr Hollobone), for Taunton Deane (Rebecca Pow) and for Torbay (Kevin Foster).
+Four hospitals in cohort 4 remain on track for completion by 2030: Milton Keynes University Hospital, Kettering General Hospital, Musgrove Park Hospital in Taunton and Torbay Hospital.
+Again, I pay tribute to the Members for those constituencies, including the Members for Milton Keynes South, Milton Keynes North, Kettering, Taunton Deane and Torbay.

-Turning to Devon, I pay tribute to my hon.
-Friend the Member for North Devon (Selaine Saxby) and my right hon. and learned Friend the Member for Torridge and West Devon (Sir Geoffrey Cox), who have secured new community diagnostics centres at North Devon.
-The discharge hub there is near completion, and we will take forward discussions with the trust and the local housing association on key worker accommodation over the next two years, as the first part of the North Devon new hospital build.
-We will discuss the original refurbishment proposal alongside the new build Hospital 2.0 option.
+Turning to Devon, I pay tribute to my honourable friend the Member for North Devon and my right honourable and learned friend the Member for Torridge and West Devon, who have secured new community diagnostics centres at North Devon.
+The new discharge hub is near completion, and we will take forward discussions with the trust and the local housing association on key worker accommodation over the next two years, as the first part of the North Devon new hospital build.
+We will discuss the original refurbishment proposal alongside the new build hospital 2.0 option.

 In summary, the cohort schemes will all proceed, but the commitment to completion by 2030 applies to the 40 schemes set out today, which meets our manifesto commitment to build 40 hospitals by 2030.

-Finally, let me set out the merits of the Hospital 2.0 approach.
-Building new hospitals in this way has clear advantages.
-Construction experts estimate that with modular design, the efficiency saving will be in the region of 25% per square foot.
-That is essential in addressing the pressure of construction inflation and unlocking the additional schemes that are being absorbed as a result of the RAAC announcement.
+Finally, let me set out the merits of the hospital 2.0 approach.
+Building new hospitals this way has clear advantages.
+Construction experts estimate that, with modular design, the efficiency saving will be in the region of 25% per square foot.
+That is essential in addressing the pressures of construction inflation and unlocking the additional schemes that are being observed as a result of the RAAC announcement.

-There is one key risk to today’s announcement: the plan announced by the Labour party.
+There is one key risk to today’s announcement: the plan announced by the party opposite.
 As we speed things up, it is determined to grind them to a halt.
-The plan Labour set out on Monday said:
+The plan it set out on Monday said,